techidaily/site-games-able/source/_posts/a-trainers-chronicle-of-finding-the-rare-and-beautiful-94.md

 ## What Are the Odds of Finding a Shiny Pokémon in Pokémon Scarlet and Violet?

- Shiny Pokémon can be found in any Pokémon game after Gold and Silver and have even made their way into many of[the best Pokémon companion apps](https://www.makeuseof.com/best-pokemon-companion-apps/) , so it's not surprising to find them in Pokémon Scarlet and Violet.
+ Shiny Pokémon can be found in any Pokémon game after Gold and Silver and have even made their way into many of [the best Pokémon companion apps](https://www.makeuseof.com/best-pokemon-companion-apps/) , so it's not surprising to find them in Pokémon Scarlet and Violet.

  When searching for a shiny Pokémon in any Pokémon game, it’s helpful to know your odds.
 If you are playing through Pokémon Scarlet and Violet without any charms or luck-boosting abilities, you have a one in 4096 chance of encountering a shiny Pokémon.